 The following article goes into the complexities of how impedance affects your level.
 For general advice on what headphones to use, please see this article:

 The electrical impedance of anything is the sum of its inductance, capacitance (both complex values) and resistance to an electrical current.
-Simply put, higher impedance headphones will require a higher level of power to deliver the same level of audio as lower impedance headphones.
-You can calculate the power that will be transferred between two loads (sources of resistance/impedance) by using the calculations below.
+Simply put, higher impedance headphones require a higher level of power to deliver the same level of audio as lower impedance headphones.
+You can calculate the power transferred between two loads (sources of resistance/impedance) by using the calculations below.

 If you consider the output of your interface as a DC circuit, the complex components of impedance can effectively be ignored (as the aforementioned complex components of impedance only occur in an AC circuit), leaving only the resistance of the output of the interface and of your headphones to consider: